 To reach the depths of the underworld and her sister, Inanna must pass through seven gates.
 At each gate, Ereshkigal’s gatekeeper strips away an aspect of Inanna, beginning with her crown, sceptre and jewels and continuing until there is nothing left to identify her.
 This stripping away of every aspect that makes us who we think we are or who we want or have been taught the world should see us as or believe we are is the first step into our own Descent or dark night.

 When Inanna finally arrives, she is naked and fully human.
-There she comes face-to-face with her sister Ereshkigal who is utterly enraged and infuriated at the audacity of Inanna, who has intruded on her kingdom.
+There, she comes face-to-face with her sister Ereshkigal, who is utterly enraged and infuriated at the audacity of Inanna, who has intruded on her kingdom.
 To teach her a lesson, she turns Inanna into a corpse and hangs her from a hook on the wall.
-Ereshkigal represents the repressed dark embodiment of the Feminine.
+Ereshkigal represents the repressed embodiment of the Feminine.

 In Inanna’s absence, her kingdom suffers, prosperity wanes, and crops fail.
-After three days and nights, Ninshubar returns from the underworld to seek help from all the male gods who Inanna trusted with her kingdom.
-They decline Ninshubars request for help, stating that Inanna got what she deserved.
-Finally, Ninshubar beseeches Enki, Inanna’s father god, who hears her, Enki is unlike the other male gods and has mastered both his masculine and feminine aspects.
+After three days and nights, Ninshubar returns from the underworld to seek help from all the male gods whom Inanna trusted with her kingdom.
+They declined Ninshubar's request for help, stating that Inanna got what she deserved.
+Finally, Ninshubar beseeches Enki, Inanna’s father god, who hears her.
+Enki is unlike the other male gods and has mastered both his masculine and feminine aspects.
 He crafts two sexless beings, or “Galla”, from the dirt about his feet to aid Nishubar in her quest to save Inanna.

 “The Galla” are careful not to demand the body of Inanna.
 They don’t ask Ereshkigal questions.
 They don’t try to take Inanna.
 They simply sit with Ereshkigal while she rages.
 And when she rages, they rage with her.
 And when she cries in sorrow, they cry in sorrow with her.
 And when she moans in pain and agony, they moan with her.
 This goes on for days until she is spent.
 Finally, Ereshkigal feels better, her rage and sorrow lighter, simply for being heard, witnessed and acknowledged, she thanks the Galla and asks what she can do for them.